cskitty/cskitty.github.io/_posts/2020-09-21-algorithm-custom-comparators-cpp.md

 ## Sorting with C++ Struct

-C++ struct can be sorted using lamda functions.
+C++ struct can be sorted using lambda functions.

 {% highlight c++ linenos %}